Environmental-Informatics/assignment-08/README.md

 # Environmental Informatics

-## Assignment 07 - Graphical Analysis with Python
+## Assignment 08 - Time Series Analysis with Pandas

 ### Lab Objectives

 On completion of this lab, students will be able to:

-1. Use pandas DataFrames to conduct a graphical analysis of a dataset.
+1. Use Time and Date functions with pandas DataFrames to conduct time series analysis of a dataset.
-2. Generate a variety of figures as part of a graphical analysis of a new dataset.
+2.
-3. Embed those figures into a test document, and write descriptive captions.
+3.

 ### Reading Assignment